goharbor/terraform-provider-harbor/docs/resources/robot_account.md

                   For kind `system` permissions, always use `/` as namespace.
                   Use `*` to match all projects.

+* **secret** - (string, optional) The secret of the robot account used for authentication.
+Defaults to random generated string from Harbor

 ### Access Arguments
 * **action** - (string, required) Eg. `push`, `pull`, `read`, etc. Check [available actions](https://github.com/goharbor/harbor/blob/master/src/common/rbac/const.go).